dr01d3r/redcap-em-survey-queue-status/README.md

    ![settings_survey_email_enabled](documentation/images/settings_survey_email_enabled.png)

+1. If you enable the **Survey Email** function, the following configurations are required:
+   - **Email From**
+      - Defaults to the REDCap Administrator email
+   - **Email Subject**
+      - Defaults to "You have surveys to complete"
+   - **Email Body**
-1. If you enable the **Survey Email** function, you must also enter an **Email body**; i.e., the text of the reminder email message you wish to send to survey respondents.
+      - The text of the reminder email message you wish to send to survey respondents.
 You may use the rich text editor features as desired.
-Also, piping is allowed in the **Email body** field; for example:
+      - Supports standard piping and smart variables.
+Example:
          - `[participant_firstname]`, below is your survey queue, which lists the `[incomplete_surveys_number]` surveys that you have not yet completed.
 Please click on the link below to open your survey queue; select a survey and click the **Begin Survey** button.
-   - `[survey_queue_link]`
+         `[survey_queue_link]`
-      - If the link above does not work, copy and paste this URL into your browser: `[survey-queue-url]`
+         If the link above does not work, copy and paste this URL into your browser: `[survey-queue-url]`

 1. In the **Reminder Emails Frequency (Days)** field, specify a number which represents the frequency (in days) at which you wish to send the reminder emails to survey respondents.
 This value is required.
 1. The **Email Initialization Date** works in conjunction with the **Reminder Emails Frequency (Days)** value to set the date on which the first reminder email messages will go out to survey respondents.
 This is a required value.
 Here are several examples that illustrate the **Email Initialization Date.**
    - Reminder emails will be sent weekly (every seven days), starting on April 30, 2022: